Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: SAT: TTA as Cross-Modal Alignment

-\mypar{Whole learning strategy.} The final proposed algorithm consists in updating the affine parameters in Layer Normalization, such as in \cite{wangtent,osowiechi2024watt,hakim2024clipartt}, and learning a label assignment matrix $\Q_m$ per text template by solving the optimization problem presented in Eq. (\ref{eq:main}).
-This is done iteratively by alternating two steps across the batches and text templates: \textit{i)} with the learnable parameters fixed, we compute the visual features $\mathbf{Z} \in \real^{d \times B_s}$ of the test batch samples, and find $\Q_m^*$ through Eq. (\ref{eq:individual-codes}) by iterating the updates on $\vu_m$ and $\vv_m$; and \textit{ii)} given the current label assignments $\Q_m^*$, and the softmax predictions for the test samples obtained with each average class prototype $\vt_k$, the set of learnable parameters is updated by minimizing Eq. (\ref{eq:posterior}) w.r.t. the layer norm parameters, where stochastic gradient descent is applied over the whole batch.
+The complete Semantic Anchor Transport (\ours) algorithm (Alg.~\ref{algo:ours}) consists in learning a label assignment matrix $\Q_m$ per text template by solving the optimization problem presented in Eq. (\ref{eq:main}), and then updating the affine parameters of the visual encoder's Layer Normalization layers, such as \cite{wangtent,osowiechi2024watt,hakim2024clipartt}.
+This is done iteratively by alternating two steps across the batches and text templates: \textit{i)} with the learnable parameters fixed, we compute the visual features $\mathbf{Z} \in \real^{d \times B_s}$ of the test batch samples, and find $\Q_m^*$ through Eq. (\ref{eq:individual-codes}) by iterating the updates on $\vu_m$ and $\vv_m$; and \textit{ii)} given label assignments $\Q_m^*$, and the softmax predictions for the test samples obtained with each average class prototype $\vt_k$, the set of learnable parameters is updated by minimizing Eq. (\ref{eq:posterior}) w.r.t. the layer norm parameters, where stochastic gradient descent is applied over the whole batch.
 This process is repeated $M$ times.
 Finally, the class predictions on the batch are inferred with the updated model.
-A view of the proposed method is detailed in Algorithm~\ref{algo:ours}.

-Thus, in a nutshell, we generate multiple pseudo-labels per sample, each derived from one text template.
-Note that pseudo-labeling is a common strategy in other fields, such as self-supervised \cite{multilabel_selfsup_pseudolabels} or semi-supervised \cite{berthelot2019mixmatch,zhang2021flexmatch} learning.
-Thus, while $\mathbf{Q}$, or pseudo-labels in general, may contain errors, using these to refine the model is a standard practice, which typically yields consistent improvements.
-We refer the reader to \appensecref{sec:app_benefits} for a detailed discussion of the benefits of our approach compared to pseudo-labeling in other learning scenarios.